 One mutually beneficial way of showing your customers how much you value them is by asking for their feedback.
 You can do so by sending emails, creating customer surveys or by facilitating in-person focus groups.
 By asking your customers for their opinions, you can gather useful data to improve their experience with you, as well as the experience of future customers.

 - A discount code on their next purchase

 - A monetary figure off their next purchase

 - Free shipping on their next order

-If you are asking for them to spend time attending an online meeting or focus group, you should pay travel costs and the cost of their time — usually £25–£50 an hour is appropriate.
+If you're asking for them to spend time attending an online meeting or focus group, you should pay travel costs and the cost of their time — usually £25–£50 an hour is appropriate.

-Once the feedback has been taken, it’s important to follow up with the results of the insights you’ve received.
+Once you've collected the feedback, it’s important to follow up with the results of the insights you’ve received.
 For example, if customers have a problem with a certain element of your product, let them know how you’re planning on rectifying this and when they can expect an updated product.
-Once the issue has been resolved, touch base with customers again to let them know this.
+Once the issue has been resolved, touch base with customers again to let them know.
 With plenty of customers believing that companies don’t utilise their feedback, demonstrate that you do by showing them how it has been used to make things better.

 Random acts of kindness are another way to create customer delight, exceed expectations and create brand loyalty.